Year of Call: 2010

 University of Nottingham (2005-08) – Joint BA Hons, Ancient History and History

 Jonathan’s practice focuses particularly on disputes following separation and divorce, both financial and about children, including matters such as where the children will live, how often they will see the parent with whom they don’t live, schooling, health matters and relocations.
-He also advises on and appears in complex children cases where the local authority is involved.

 Jonathan is a calm, assured advocate and adviser and is experienced at representing parents in disputes about what is best for the children after divorce or separation, whether domestic or international, and no matter how intractable the dispute.
 He has also represented children’s guardians in particularly difficult cases.